Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Discussion of the main caveats

 \section{Discussion of the main caveats}

 We presented a new model that can be used to rapidly simulate hierarchical mergers in different environments (NSCs, GCs and YSCs), exploring a broad parameter space (e.g. progenitor's metallicity, binary evolution parameters such as $\alpha$ and $f_{\rm MT}$, escape velocity from the parent star cluster, delay times and 1g spin distribution).
 The treatment of dynamical pairing of $N$g BBHs is still approximate: we assume that the retained merger remnants find a new companion and merge over a timescale $dN/dt\propto{}t^{-1}$.
-This is in agreement with the findings of \cite{antonini2019}, but could be improved with an analytic treatment of dynamical hardening.
-Furthermore, we assume that BHs are ejected only by relativistic kicks, i.e. we neglect dynamical recoil via close encounters.
+This is in agreement with the findings of \cite{antonini2019}, but could be improved with an analytic treatment of dynamical hardening \citep{mapelli2021}.
+Furthermore, we assume that BHs can only be ejected by relativistic kicks, i.e. neglect dynamical recoil via close encounters.
 Finally, we assume that the star cluster does not evolve with time: it has a constant escape velocity.
-As shown in previous work \citep{breen2013a,breen2013b,moerscher2015,wang2020}, the properties of the star cluster might change significantly with time and the growth of an IMBH is strongly linked to the evolution of the host star cluster.
+As shown in previous work \citep{breen2013a,breen2013b,moerscher2015,wang2020}, the properties of the star cluster might significantly change with time and the growth of an IMBH is strongly linked to the evolution of the host star cluster.
 For example, if we assume constant cluster mass, the half-mass ratio is expected to grow as $r_{\rm h}\propto{}t^{2/3}$ and the escape velocity to decrease with time as $v_{\rm esc}\propto{}t^{-1/3}$ \citep{henon1965}.
-These two effects might slow down or even suppress the growth of an IMBH in the late evolutionary stages (e.g. \citealt{antonini2019}).
+These two effects might slow down or even suppress the growth of an IMBH in the late evolutionary stages \cite{antonini2019}.

-In our fiducial model, we assume that the stellar binaries which give birth to first-generation BHs are primordial binaries and are not ionized by dynamical interactions.
+In our fiducial model, we assume that the stellar binaries which give birth to 1g BHs are primordial binaries and are not ionized by dynamical interactions.
 This assumption is motivated by the properties of such binaries.
 A BBH merger progenitor has an initial binding energy

-where $a$ is the initial semi-major axis.
+where $\mathcal{A}$ is the initial semi-major axis.
 The typical kinetic energy of a star in a star cluster is